College of Librarianship Wales: Merger with the University College of Wales

 During the early 1980s British government higher education policy moved away from supporting small single-subject mono-technic colleges encouraging those with graduate courses to merge with neighbouring institutions to form new universities.
 Thus many colleges of agriculture, education and nursing ceased to have an independent existence.
 The same applied to CLW.
-Negotiations to effect the merger with the neighbouring University College of Wales Aberystwyth began in 1987, facilitated by their long history of joint undergraduate programmes, the approval of CLW's higher degrees by the University of Wales, and the earlier award of the title, University of Wales School of Librarianship and Information Studies, which recognised the close association.
+Negotiations to effect the merger with the neighbouring University College of Wales, Aberystwyth, began in 1987, facilitated by their long history of joint undergraduate programmes, the approval of CLW's higher degrees by the University of Wales, and the earlier award of the title, University of Wales School of Librarianship and Information Studies, which recognised the close association.
 The merger took place on 1 August 1989, the college then becoming the Department of Information and Library Studies within a newly established Faculty of Information Studies.
 'The merger was not achieved without some soul searching: the college would lose its independence; but it was already becoming obvious that, in the competitive world of higher education, its days as a monotechnic were numbered.'

+In October 2023 a volume of reminiscences by former staff was published by the University Department as a prelude to the 60th anniversary of the founding of the college.